 When it comes to selling your sports cards, you have many options to choose from.
 Try getting quotes from several outlets to find the best price for the cards you want to sell.

-In alphabetical order, here are some of the top places to sell sports cards.
+In alphabetical order, here are some of the best places to sell sports cards.

 Many sports card collectors are familiar with the Beckett pricing guides and checklists.
 The online website also lets you trade cards with registered members.